kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 Each ApplySet MUST have an ID that can be used to uniquely identify the parent and member objects via the label selector conventions outlined in the following sections.
 As such, the ID:
 * is subject to the normal limits of label values
-* MUST be the base64 encoding of the hash of the GKNN of the parent object, in the form `base64(sha256(<name>.<namespace>.<kind>.<group>))`, using the URL safe encoding of RFC4648.
+* MUST be the base64 encoding of the hash of the GKNN of the parent object, in the form `applyset-base64(sha256(<name>.<namespace>.<kind>.<group>)-v1)`, using the URL safe encoding of RFC4648.
+Note that:
+  * All segments are required, even if empty (as may be the case for namespace).
+  * The purpose of the `applyset-` prefix and the `-v1` suffix is to ensure that a valid label value is produced, given that some base64 characters cannot start or end a label.
+  * The `-v1` suffix value in particular is intended to allow for iteration on the data portion of the ID, if necessary.

 The second restriction is intended to protect against "ID impersonation" attacks;
-we will likely evaluate specifics here during alpha (for example whether to include an empty string for a namespace on cluster-scoped objects).
+we will likely evaluate specifics here during alpha.

 When operating against an existing applyset, tooling MUST verify the applyset against the generation mechanism here.
 Tooling MUST return an error if the applyset ID does